fenixn/encodeon-contact-form/README.md

 # encodeon-contact-form
-A simple contact form plugin for WordPress
+A simple responsive contact form plugin for WordPress.
+Plugin also includes option to set SMTP settings for PHP Mailer.